 - Your doctor can write prescriptions for blood drawing for the following items:

-- serum is also drawn to be sent to a special laboratory for what is called the “compatibility” test.
+- Additional blood is drawn to be sent to BioComp Laboratories for what is called the “compatibility” test.
 This shows which dental materials interfere with your specific immune function, and which ones can more safely be used in your mouth (more immune compatible with your immune system).

 - Plan your treatment jointly with the dentist, physician, IV personnel, acupressurist, nutritionist, detoxification doctor and other health professionals so that the timing of events complement each other, and do not interfere with final results.

 - Set your appointment schedule in accordance with the 7-14-21 day immune cycles.
 If this is violated, it is too easy to create an autoimmune disease you might otherwise have never had.
-Be sure to allow 48 hours in between appointments as well.
+Be sure to allow 48 hours in between appointments, and keep your appointments as close to 2 hours or less, however, it may be necessary for the dentist to go an additional 15 minutes and that is acceptable.
 Be sure to get all of the “removal” appointments (amalgam, nickel crowns and root canals) accomplished within a 30-day period or less if at all possible.

 - If you are using Intravenous Conscious Sedation, then there is generally only one removal appointment, and it can be 6 or 8 hours long without a problem.
 Since IV sedation gives a time compression and amnesia, you won’t really care how long you have been there.
 Placement of new crowns and partials can be done at any later time without regard to the immune cycles.